meltano/meltano/docs/src/plugins/extractors/spreadsheets-anywhere.md

 ---
 sidebar: auto
-description: Use Meltano to pull data from CSV files and Excel spreadsheets on cloud or local storage and load it into Snowflake, Postgres, and more
+description: Use Meltano to pull data from CSV files and Excel spreadsheets on cloud or local storage and load it into Snowflake, PostgreSQL, and more
 ---

 # Spreadsheets Anywhere